innoguy/autossh/README.md

 Copy file /var/log/sensors.rrd to local machine
 - scp -P 10030 -i ~/.ssh/cirrus cirrus@161.35.73.10:/var/log/sensors.rrd .
 (Notice capital -P for scp versus small -p for ssh)
+- scp -P 10029 -O -i ~/.ssh/cirrus root@161.35.73.10:/var/log/sensors.rrd .
+(On A1 controllers with Yocto and only root account)

+In addition to that, this repository also contains a small API server
+- developed using Python/Falcon/Gunicorn
+- it exposes 3 API's:
+	- controllers GET to get list of registered Cirrus controllers
+	- controllers POST to add a new controller
+	- next GET to get the next available port number for a new controller to be added
+	- others GET to get a list of other devices registered (not controllers)
+	- others POST to add a new device that is not a controller

+The controllers are used my MyRRDash, therefore non-controllers were moved out to a separate API